shellygr/ECFStaticChecker/README.md

 ```
 docker run -it -v ECF_DIR:/share trailofbits/eth-security-toolbox
 ```
-and in the container, run:  [TODO Optional?]
+and in the container, run:
 ```
 sudo chmod -R 755 /share
 ```